TimvNaarden/SEB-CRACKED/README.md

 # Safe Exam Browser, Version 3.x

 This is a unofficial fork of Safe Exam Browser that allows you to do various actions, that were blocked before.
 Such as multiple displays, using alt + tab, or running it with services like Discord in the background.
 It can be downloaded at the release page.
 IF you run the provided installer it is detectable as a crack by the SEB Win Verificator, the way to prevents this is to install Safe Exam Browser normally, and then download Crack.zip.
 Extract this file in a location of your choice, now when you start a test from your browser you need to choose another application than the default one.
 If do not get an dialog on top of your screen you need to delete your site settings first and then try again.
 This can be done thru the shortcut ctrl + shift + delete and then only selecting site settigs, be aware that you have selected the applicable time period.
+Use a browser like firefox, where you can select which application you want to use for the test.

 # How to Compile Yourself